Ninedeadeyes/S.P.A.R.K--Standard-Python-ASCII-RPG-Kit-/README.md

 Both were built as stand alone games many years ago and I refactor their code to build S.P.A.R.K

 The biggest difference is for S.P.A.R.K, I used msvcrt library for instant key press whilst for the below games you will need to 'press enter' after every command.
-Will be working on a stand alone game built from the S.P.A.R.K engine.

 https://github.com/Ninedeadeyes/Grimlore-Land-of-the-Heretic-Hand